About the 2019 Series

 The entire series is free and open to the public.
-Scroll down the page to read descriptions of the films in the 2018 series.
+Scroll down the page to read descriptions of this year's films.

-Four Years - Crossing Africa by Bike - At the conclusion of the evening's first film, Associate Professor and Film Series Host Kevin Hickey will show an image-film with soundtrack documenting his four-year bike trip through 24 countries of Africa.
+At the conclusion of the evening's first film, Associate Professor and Film Series Host Kevin Hickey will show an image-film with soundtrack documenting his four-year bike trip through 24 countries of Africa.
 This travel film will be followed by a question-and-answer period about the experience.
+(Time: 35 minutes)

 The Citizen (2016)

 Called “devastatingly good” by The Village Voice, "The Citizen" - similar to "Foreign Body" from Week One - uses a triangle of relationships to show the inadequate simplicity of most accounts of immigrants’ lives.
 The film stitches Africa (Guinea-Bissau) and the Middle East (Iran) into the cloth of a Europe (Hungary) where some see immigrants as “adding to” and others see them as “taking from.”